 - Buffer overflow attacks: Over here, large files are sent in emails so that it doesn’t fit in the memory buffer of the email client.
 You might have observed that sometimes you receive a malicious email with large files, those actually are buffer overflow attacks.
-Here the attacker is trying to take a control on the buffer memory.
+Here the attacker is trying to take control of the buffer memory.

-- Trojan Horse attacks: These generally come as an attachment in the email where file extension seems to be like an image, doc, spreadsheet etc.
+- Trojan Horse attacks: These generally come as an attachment in the email where file extension seems to be like an image, doc, spreadsheet, etc.

 - Shell Script attacks: Some Unix shell script command is included in the message headers.
 If the mail client is configured improperly these commands will get executed.